Setting up and maintaining a Register of Registrable Controllers (RORC)

 Q Is there a need to update information of past controllers who have ceased to be controllers of the entity?

 A: Yes.
-Particulars of previous controllers, including the date they had ceased to be controllers, must be filed with ACRA.
+Particulars of previous controllers, including the date they ceased to be controllers, must be filed with ACRA.

 Q My company is owned by a foreign corporate controller, but the foreign corporate controller does not have any registration number.
 How can I lodge this information with ACRA?

 A: The RORC information lodged with ACRA will only be made available to law enforcement agencies for the purpose of administering or enforcing the laws under their purview (e.g. investigation of money laundering offences).
-Members of the public will not have access to the RORC information.
+Members of the public will not have access to your RORC information.

 Q Can I purchase the extracts of the RORC information lodged with ACRA?